-A Premises Licence, or a club premises certificate, is a permanent licence granted for a specific location in England or Wales to authorise licensable activities.
+A Premises Licence is a permanent licence granted for a specific location in England or Wales to authorise licensable activities.
 These include:

 If you intend to carry out any of these activities at your bar, pub, restaurant or off-licence, a premises licence will be required.